 There are so many different skin care routines out there that work in various ways for different people.
 Here’s how I cleanse my skin on a general everyday level.

 First I like to use a light oil cleanser, even if I’m not wearing make-up just to remove any dirt and debris from my face.
-Recently, I’ve been using Clarins One Step Facial Cleanser with Orange Extract in the morning because it light and Garnier Skin Natural Oil-Infused Cleansing Water or olive oil in the evening because they’re heavier and better at removing make up.
-Once I have finished with these products I rinse my face with luke warm water.
+Recently, I’ve been using Clarins One Step Facial Cleanser with Orange Extract in the morning because it is light and Garnier Skin Natural Oil-Infused Cleansing Water or olive oil in the evening because they’re heavier and better at removing makeup.
+Once I have finished with these products I rinse my face with lukewarm water.

 Step 2 – washing the rest of your face

-Next I move onto a water based cleanser to remove the remaining oils and dirt from my face.
-At the moment I use the B Sparkling Water Cleanser in the morning and evening because it seems to be working quite well as a second cleasnser for me at the moment.
+Next, I move onto a water-based cleanser to remove the remaining oils and dirt from my face.
+At the moment I use the B Sparkling Water Cleanser in the morning and evening because it seems to be working quite well as a second cleanser for me at the moment.
 That, and it’s easy to wash off.